NationalResearchCorporation/aws-swf-example/README.md

  -  Registers the domain, workflow type and activity types with AWS.
 (This means manual configuration in AWS is not necessary)
  -  Starts the ActivityPoller to poll AWS for new activity tasks
- -  Starts the WorkPollers to poll AWS for new decision tasks
+ -  Starts the WorkflowPollers to poll AWS for new decision tasks
- -  Starts the workflow
+ -  Starts the workflow using the WorkflowStarter

 The workflow class **ThreeHeadsInARowWorkflow** is what handles the decisions and schedules all the activities.
 This class is called from the WorkflowPoller ever time new decision tasks are available.
 This class does the following..